microsoft/fluentui/packages/react-icon-provider/README.md

 **Icon override provider for [Fluent UI React](https://developer.microsoft.com/en-us/fluentui)**

 This component is used for providing overrides to the icons in `@fluentui/react-icons-mdl2`.
-This provider does not affect legacy icons or their overrides(`initializeIcons` and `registerIcons` from `@fluentui/font-icons-mdl2`).
+This provider does not affect legacy icons or their overrides (`initializeIcons` and `registerIcons` from `@fluentui/font-icons-mdl2`).

-Below is an example of how to do this:
+Below is an example of how to override an icon:

 ```js
 import { IconProvider } from '@fluentui/react-icon-provider';